anoopk18/anoopk18.github.io/_pages/cv.md

   *GKN Aerospace, Dallas, TX*

-   * Analyzed cost reduction on Trent XWB & JAS39 Gripen engine components and deduced reasonable estimates on a variety aspects of product lifecycle performance
+   * Analyzed cost reduction on the Trent XWB & JAS39 Gripen engine components and deduced reasonable estimates on a variety aspects of product lifecycle performance
    * Contributed to turbomachinery analysis for Boeing 777X-GE9X engine through productivity comparisons
    * Performed flight physics using MATLAB to simulate the lander mechanism for varying flying conditions